 Stories matter.
 Many stories matter.
 Stories have been used to dispossess and to malign, but stories can also be used to empower and to humanize.
-Stories can break the dignity of a people, but stories can also repair that broken dignity. – Adichie Chimamanda, Nigerian Writer
+Stories can break the dignity of a people, but stories can also repair that broken dignity. – Chimamanda Ngozi Adichie, Nigerian Writer

 “To have a service dog like Able should be the medication any soldier is prescribed who has gone out and had trauma of some kind.”

 In Hope Has a Cold Nose, Christine Hassing relays true stories of military veterans and others who rose from the ashes of PTSD and MST with the help of their service dogs.
 Devoting every chapter to a different human-canine pair, Hassing shares the story of each person with PTSD and their service dog with pathos and creativity.

 These powerful stories, part testimonial, part author’s interpretation using rhythm and rhyme, bring important insights about how service dogs help people with PTSD and MST in countless ways.
 From sensing a nightmare and waking a veteran before terror takes hold, to placing a comforting paw on someone’s shoulder to ward off a panic attack, these dogs play a key role in helping those who’ve lived through trauma reintegrate into society.